xhadi/ccsit-schedule-maker/README.md

     npm run dev
     ```

-4. Open [http://localhost:5173](http://localhost:5173) (or the URL shown in your terminal) to view it in your browser.
+4. Open [http://localhost:5173](http://localhost:5173) (The URL shown in your terminal) to view it in your browser.